tlverse/tmle3mediate/README.md

   - [R/`medshift`](https://github.com/nhejazi/medshift) - An R package
-    providing tools to estimate the causal effect of stochastic treatment regimes in the mediation setting, including classical (IPW) and doubly robust one-step estimators.
+    providing tools to estimate the causal effect of stochastic treatment regimes in the mediation setting, including classical (G-computation, IPW) and doubly robust (one-step) estimators.
 This is an implementation of the methodology explored by Dı́az and Hejazi (2020).

   - [R/`medoutcon`](https://github.com/nhejazi/medoutcon) - An R package
-    providing doubly robust estimators (one-step, TMLE) of the interventional (in)direct effects, which are defined by joint static-stochastic interventions applied to the exposure and mediators, respectively.
+    providing doubly robust estimators (one-step, TMLE) of the interventional (in)direct effects, which are defined by joint static and stochastic interventions applied to the exposure and mediators, respectively.
 These effect definitions are similar to but more general than the natural (in)direct effects.
 This is an implementation of the methodology explored by Dı́az et al. (2020).

 -----